My Recent Searches

 About the Test

-The Zika Virus RNA Qualitative Real-Time RT-PCR Test is a real-time RT-PCR test intended for the qualitative detection of RNA from Zika virus in human serum collected from individuals meeting Centers for Disease Control and Prevention (CDC) Zika virus clinical criteria (e.g., clinical signs and symptoms associated with Zika virus infection) and/or CDC Zika virus epidemiological criteria (e.g., history of residence in or travel to a geographic region with active Zika transmission at the time of travel, or other epidemiologic criteria for which Zika virus testing may be indicated).
+The Zika Virus RNA, Qualitative, Real-Time RT-PCR is a real-time RT-PCR test intended for the qualitative detection of RNA from Zika virus in human serum collected from individuals meeting CDC Zika virus clinical criteria and/or CDC Zika virus epidemiological criteria:https://www.cdc.gov/zika/hc-providers/index.html

 Test results are for the identification of Zika viral RNA.
-Zika viral RNA is generally detectable in serum during the acute phase of infection.
-Following the onset of symptoms RNA may be detected in serum for approximately 7 days, or longer in a pregnant patient.
+Zika viral RNA is generally detectable in serum during the acute phase of infection and up to 7 days following onset of symptoms, if present, or longer in a pregnant woman.
 A positive result provides evidence of Zika virus infection.
-Laboratories are required to report all positive results to the appropriate public health authorities.
+Within the United States and its territories, positive Zika test results are reported, as required, to the appropriate public health authorities.

 • This test has not been FDA cleared or approved;

 • This test has been authorized by FDA under an EUA for use by authorized laboratories;